harshalsabale1/Assignment/README.md

 The Terraform configuration automates the deployment and management of infrastructure resources on a cloud provider AWS.

-### Steps

-1. **Download AWS CLI**: Download AWS CLI and Install it.
-2. **Create AWS Access and Secret Key**: Create AWS credentials Access and Secret Key.
-3. **Clone Repository**: Clone the repository containing the Terraform configuration files.
-4. **Configuration Customization**: Modify the variables.tf file to customize configuration parameters such as instance type, region, and other resource settings.
-5. **Terraform Initialization**: Run **terraform init** to initialize the Terraform working directory.
-6. **Plan**: Run **terraform plan** to preview the changes Terraform will make to the infrastructure.
-7. **Validate**: Run **terraform validate** to preview infrastructre working fine.
-5. **Apply**: Run **terraform apply** to apply the Terraform configuration and provision the infrastructure.
-6. **Verification**: Verify that the resources have been provisioned successfully by checking the cloud provider's console or using Terraform outputs.
-7. **Management**: Use Terraform commands (e.g., `terraform destroy`, `terraform refresh`) to manage the infrastructure lifecycle as needed.

 ## Directory Structure

 ```